PoonamGokani-3690/time_slot_app/README.md

 #Time Slot Tracker App

 	- Web application for time slot tracking
-	- Make the app responsive using Twitter Bootstrap.
+	- Application is responsive using Twitter Bootstrap for that.
-	- Showcase the use of Angular Directive by implementing validation
+	- Using Angular Directive for implementing validation
 	- Implement actual REST endpoints using NodeJS Express Framework that stores the information in MongoDB.

 #Running the app

 First, make sure to have installed following:
 	1. Node Version (v4.4.4 Link: https://nodejs.org/en/download/)

 	2. MongoDB (v3.2 Link: https://www.mongodb.com/)

 Clone this repo to a local directory and run npm install to install dependencies: